house-of-abbey/GarminHomeAssistant/BatteryReporting.md

 From version 2.1 the application includes a background service to report the current device battery level and charging status back to Home Assistant.
 This is a feature that Garmin omitted to include with the Bluetooth connection.

+We've had [a report](https://github.com/house-of-abbey/GarminHomeAssistant/issues/39) that this feature does not work without **administrator priviledges**.
+We've reviewed possible fixes and come up short.
+We are unable to fix this at present but invite those skilled in the art of Home Assistant to suggest a solution to us!

 ## Start Reporting

 The main drawback of this solution is that the Garmin application must be run once with the feature enabled in the settings before reporting will start.
 Reporting continues after you have exited the application.
 This is a limit we cannot code around.